openshift/ci-docs/content/en/docs/release-oversight/payload-testing.md

 ...
 ```

+{{% alert title="NOTE" color="warning" %}}
+It is currently not possible to assemble the payload from multiple PRs in the same repository.
+This feature will be available at a later date.
+{{% /alert %}}

 #### Overriding the Default Payload PullSpecs
 It is possible to override the pull-spec used for both the `initial` and `latest` release payloads by manually submitting a `PRPQR`.
 This is done by supplying the `spec.initial` and `spec.payload.base` fields respectively: